How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Fairness Influence Functions: Formulation and Properties

-1. \textit{Algorithm Design.} Expressing FIF in terms of the variance decomposition over subset of features allows us to import and extend well-studied techniques of global sensitivity analysis to perform FIF estimation accurately and at scale.
+\textit{Expressing FIF in terms of the variance decomposition over a subset of features allows us to import and extend well-studied techniques of GSA to perform FIF estimation}, which we elaborate on Section~\ref{sec:fairxplainer}.